atapie/DevOpsM3/README.md

   - Redis: using Kubernetes internal service and replica set (newer version of replication controller)

 ### Alerts
-We use a nodejs code that is running in background to minitor CPU and memory usage.
+We use a node.js code that is running in background to minitor CPU and memory usage.
 This program will be deployed in every container.
 Once a predetermined rule is triggerred, i.e. CPU usage is greater than 70% or available memory is less than 100MB, an email will be sent out from the corresponding instance.
+See [cpu.js](cpu.js).

 ### Autoscale
 Every service in Kubernetes can be scaled automatically.
 For this milestone we configure autoscale for stable branch replication controller based on CPU usage.
 See [yaml/autoscale.yaml](yaml/autoscale.yaml).
 However, since the CPU usage is very low, the RC starts with 3 replicas but always scales down to 1 replica (min=1, max=10).